 Conclusion

 There are a few reputable package repositories that you can use on RHEL-based distributions, and one of the most well-respected is RPM Fusion.
-It’s easy to set up and use, giving you access to a lot of software that is not available in the default repositories.
-If you’re looking for an RPM repository that is both well-respected and easy to use, then RPM Fusion is a great option.
+It’s easy to set up and use, giving you access to many software unavailable in the default repositories.

 To search the RPM Fusion repository database for packages, visit here.